-concerning: 2/ APPROVAL GRANTED
+concerning 2: APPROVAL GRANTED

-APPROVAL EXTENDED

-APPROVAL REFUSED
+APPROVAL EXTENDED APPROVAL REFUSED

 APPROVAL WITHDRAWN

 PRODUCTION DEFINITELY DISCONTINUED

-of a type of vehicle with regard to the pedestrian safety performance pursuant to Regulation No. XYZ
+of a type of vehicle with regard to the pedestrian safety performance pursuant to Regulation No. XXX

-Approva al No.: Extension No.:
+Approval No.: Extension No.:

-1. Trademark:

-2. Type and trade name(s):

-3. Name and address of manufacturer:

-4. If applicable, name and address of manufacturer's representative:

-5. Brief description of vehicle:

-6. Date of submission of vehicle for approval:

-7. Technical Service performing the approval tests:

-8. Date of report issued by that service:
+- 1. Trademark: - 2.
+Type and trade names: - 3.
+Name and address of manufacturer: - 4.
+If applicable, name and address of manufacturer's representative: - 5.
+Brief description of vehicle: - 6.
+Date of submission of vehicle for approval: - 7.
+Technical Service performing the approval tests: - 8.
+Date of report issued by that service: - 9.
+Number of report issued by that service: - 10.
+Approval with regard to the pedestrian safety performance is granted/refused: 2